tagatac/scidvspc/README.txt

   o  New 'Country' feature/option for the Player Finder (though it's
      slow with big databases).

-  o  Global background colour option, and use BWidget::Selectcolor (if found) on Linux.
+  o  Global background colour option, and use BWidget::SelectColor (if found) on Linux.

   o  Player Ratings Graph now has a history context menu, and Player
      Info binding for the Player Name.